Why Offer Health Insurance to Employees?

 AIA Vitality

 Wellness-focused group insurance.
-Rewards employees for healthy behaviors with premium discounts up to 50%.
-Great for health-conscious workplaces.
+Rewards employees for healthy behaviours with premium incentives.
+Suited to health-conscious workplaces.
+See the AIA review for current plan details.

 Minimum employees: 10